rpgd60/vmware-vsphere6.7-on-kvm-lab/vsphere6.7.homelab.on.kvm.md

    - (select VM / actions / edit settings)
      - CPU : 6 (attempt to give it more power)
-     - Memory : initial test setting to  8000MB  decrease from 16G -- intent is to run lab with 3 ESXi hosts (KVM vms) - 1 for vCenter and 2 for other tests)
+     - Memory : initial test setting to  8000MB  decrease from 16G -- intent is to run lab with 3 ESXi hosts (KVM vms) - 1 for vCenter  VM and little else,  and 2 ESXi for assorted VM tests)
    - Note all the warnings related to this VM being managed by vCenter.
      - (TODO : verify if we should disconnect host esxi11 from vCenter before attempting the changes)